Do Go On - 397 - Aviator Charles Kingsford Smith

 How could I possibly do that, Matt?

-What am I, magic?
+What are my magic?

-Well, I think so
+Well, I think so.

-So, I've got To bunch of pre-made meals.
+I've got a bunch of pre-made meals.

-I'm going to microwave them so they're scalding hot on the outside, but pretty cold on the
+I'm going to microwave them so they're scalding hot on the outside,

 And balance it out.

-A fairly stale roll with not quite enough butter and a bit of a shit dessert.
+butter and a bit of a shit dessert.

-So, line up, enjoy.
+So line up, enjoy.

-There's one really, really good option and I've only got three of them.
+There's one really, really good option, and I've only got three of them.

 Sorry, we don't have any more of that.